-ILLINOIS Statute(s) and regulation(s) 410 ILL.
-COMP.
-STAT.
-ANN.
-710/5 (West 2022); 720 ILL.
-COMP.
-STAT.
-ANN.
-600/3.5 and 600/4 (West 2022); 720 ILL.
-COMP.
-STAT.
-ANN.
-635/1 (West 2022) Does state allow SSPs by statute/regulation?
-Yes.
-Do any municipalities or counties within state allow or ban SSPs by ordinance or regulation?
-Yes; prohibits the delivery, sale, or exchange of hypodermic syringes and needles unless said delivery, sale, or exchange occurs in a building which is not in a residentially zoned district; the delivery, sale, or exchange of hypodermic syringes and needles is prohibited on public streets, sidewalks, rights-of-way, plazas, and parks; must notify the superintendent of police in writing of the location of the delivery, sale, or exchange (Peoria).
+ILLINOIS Are syringes considered drug paraphernalia? (continued) 635/2 - the provisions of this Act shall not prohibit the sale, possession, or use of hypodermic syringes or hypodermic needles for use by a staff person, volunteer, or participant in a needle or hypodermic syringe access program.
+A pharmacist may sell up to 100 sterile hypodermic needles or syringes to a person who is at least 18 years of age.
 Program components 710/5 - any governmental or non-governmental organization, including a local health department, community-based organization, or a person or entity that promotes scientifically proven ways of mitigating health risks associated with drug use and other high-risk behaviors may establish and operate a needle and hypodermic syringe access program.
 Objectives of the program shall be: (1) reducing the spread of HIV, AIDS, viral hepatitis, and other bloodborne diseases; (2) reducing the potential for needlestick injuries from discarded contaminated equipment; and (3) facilitating connections or linkages to evidence-based treatment.
-Programs established under this Act shall provide all of the following: (1) disposal of used needles and hypodermic syringes; (2) needles, hypodermic syringes, and other safer drug consumption supplies, at no cost and in quantities sufficient to ensure that needles, hypodermic syringes, or other supplies are not shared or reused; (3) educational materials or training on overdose prevention and intervention and the prevention of HIV, AIDS, viral hepatitis, and other common bloodborne diseases resulting from shared drug consumption equipment and supplies; (4) access to opioid antagonists approved for the reversal of an opioid overdose, or referrals to programs that provide access to opioid antagonists approved for the reversal of an opioid overdose; (5) linkages to needed services, including mental health treatment, housing programs, substance use disorder treatment, and other relevant community services; (6) individual consultations from a trained employee tailored to individual needs; (7) if feasible, a hygienic, separate space for individuals who need to administer a prescribed injectable medication that can also be used as a quiet space to gather composure in the event of an adverse on-site incident, such as a nonfatal overdose; and (8) if feasible, access to on-site drug adulterant testing supplies.
+Programs established under this Act shall provide all of the following: (1) disposal of used needles and hypodermic syringes; (2) needles, hypodermic syringes, and other safer drug consumption supplies, at no cost and in quantities sufficient to ensure that needles, hypodermic syringes, or other supplies are not shared or reused; (3) educational materials or training on overdose prevention and intervention and the prevention of HIV, AIDS, viral hepatitis, and other common bloodborne diseases resulting from shared drug consumption equipment and supplies; (4) access to opioid antagonists approved for the reversal of an opioid overdose, or referrals to programs that provide access to opioid antagonists approved for the reversal of an opioid overdose; (5) linkages to needed services; including mental health treatment, housing programs, substance use disorder treatment, and other relevant community services; (6) individual consultations from a trained employee tailored to individuals who need to administer a prescribed injectable medication that can also be used as a quiet space to gather composure in the event of an adverse on-site incident, such as a nonfatal overdose; and (8) if feasible, access to on-site drug adulterant testing supplies.